Master Service Agreement

 What is the difference between MSA and SLA?

-An MSA is the comprehensive contract governing the overall business relationship, while a service level agreement (SLA) specifically defines measurable performance standards, uptime guarantees, response times, and remedies for failure to meet those standards.
+An MSA is the overarching contract governing the overall business relationship, while a service level agreement (SLA) specifically defines measurable performance standards, uptime guarantees, response times, and remedies for failure to meet those standards.
 An SLA may be incorporated as a section within the MSA, attached as an exhibit, or included in individual SOWs.
 The SLA focuses on operational metrics and performance accountability, while the MSA addresses the broader legal relationship.
 In technology and outsourcing relationships, the SLA is a critical complement to the MSA because it quantifies the service provider's obligations and establishes consequences for underperformance.

 How long does a master service agreement last?